Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The durability comes from the EPS foam core of the board being wrapped in ABS plastic and vacuum formed with Kevlar reinforcement lining the rails for extra rigidity.
+Its strength comes from a precision EPS foam core wrapped in ABS plastic, with Kevlar reinforcement along the rails for added rigidity.

-This SUP comes with an adjustable aluminum paddle, an accessory attachment system that makes it really simple to add cup holders, paddle clips and easy-to-thread bungee tie-downs, and even has a hole to run a cable lock.
+This SUP includes an adjustable aluminum paddle, a versatile accessory attachment system for cup holders, paddle clips, and bungee tie-downs, plus a built-in hole for a cable lock.

 Pros of this Board